trflynn89/flymake/README.md

 <sup>2</sup> Compilation mode changes the build flags used to build source files:

-* `debug` - Debugging symbols and code coverage instrumentation are added to compiled sources.
+* `debug` - Debugging symbols are added to compiled sources.
 * `release` - Builds are optimized and all debugging information is removed.
 * `profile` - Builds are optimized and profiling symbols are added for generation of profile reports.
 Currently only supported if the `toolchain` is `gcc`.